|DURATION: 8 days

 (Already saw a tour with similar program and price?
 Give us a chance to convince you why our offer is much better!)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering according to the itinerary; English-speaking mountain guide; cable car tickets, and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation in three-star (Bansko), tourist class/basic hotel (Panichishte) and family hotels (Govedartsi); double/twin rooms with en-suite facilities everywhere; breakfast and supper; English-speaking mountain guide; cable car tickets, and all local taxes.

 Price does not include: museum entrance fees; extra food and drink; mountain maps; travel/medical insurance.